jesusviloriag/react-native-jhipster-jwt-auth/README.md

 # react-native-jhipster-jwt-auth
-React NAtive authentication into JHipster App using JWT
+React Native authentication into JHipster App using JWT

 ## Usage